Health, chemistry and early drug development

 Today he is Director of the unit Medicinal Chemistry – Lead Identification, which is part of the Drug Discovery and Development Platform.
 The unit is contacted by researchers who have identified one or several biologically active molecules which they want to develop further.
 The unit staff improves the molecule to a state where it should be possible to enter clinical trials.

 − A research group that contact us usually have access to a small number of variants of a bioactive molecule that they believe is interesting to develop into a drug candidate.
 We design and synthesize analogs that are similar to their best molecule in series of up to 100 new molecules and examine their chemical and biological effects to identify the ones with the best properties, said Mats Larhed.

 There are many reasons for a molecule to be rejected.
 Some molecules affect the biological system negatively, some are not absorbed by the body and others cannot be protected by patenting.

-− In the end the facility delivers a project where we have identified a number of molecules that can be taken to the next step.
+− In the end the unit delivers a project where we have identified a number of molecules that can be taken to the next step.
 Other stakeholders then continue the development process.
 One example is the company Glionova Therapeutics, which was initiated in the end of 2014.
 The company further evaluates a drug candidate that has been developed by the help of the SciLifeLab Drug Discovery and Development Platform.

 Mats Larhed is also chair of the SciLifeLab Steering Committee at the Uppsala node.
 The Steering Committee prepares budget for SRA funds, nominates candidates for different SciLifeLab positions and initiates new recruitments.
 Decisions are then taken by the Disciplinary Domains of Medicine & Pharmacy and Science & Technology at Uppsala University.